silphimon/webpage/content/teaching/Statistica/_index.md

 ## FAQs

 {{< spoiler text="Are there prerequisites?" >}}
-There are no prerequisites for this course, but students are encouraged to take General and Financial Mathematics (CLEMI BSc program) prior to this course.
+Students are encouraged to take General and Financial Mathematics (CLEMI BSc program) prior to this course.
+Students must have some background in differential and integral calculus.
+Specifically, you should be able to take derivatives and integrals of standard functions (exponential, polynomials, logarithms).
+You should also understand the basic applications of calculus (finding areas under curves, maximizing/minimizing functions, etc.).
 {{< /spoiler >}}

 {{< spoiler text="How often does this course run?" >}}